The Gunny Sack

 Serve rich, creamy Chocolate Fondue with fresh fruit, bite-sized desserts, and marshmallows!
 It’s so easy to make yet will impress everyone.

-a rice crispy square, strawberry and pineapple speared on a fondue fork
+A rice crispy square, strawberry and pineapple with chocolate fondue.

 How To Make Chocolate Fondue From Scratch